Maverick1872/erudite/.github/ISSUE_TEMPLATE/core-feature-issue.md

 ---
-name: Core Feature template
+name: Erudite Core Feature
 about: This template provides a basic structure for an issue to track a feature implementation.
-title: [FEATURE]:
+title: "[FEATURE]:"
 label: feature, erudite-core
 ---